go-air/pal/doc/pal.md

 Mems, Constraints, and Values.
 We would like to compute the points to set of Mems

-In gPal, all these scenarios share a common _Solver_ interface specified below.
+In pal, all these scenarios share a common _Solver_ interface specified below.

 ```go